DouweHorsthuis/sas/SAS-Course-part-2-out-of-4.md

 name,type and length.
 It looks like a one-row table because the PDV is used in the execution phase to hold and manipulate one row of data at a time.
-It’s important to know that SAS uses the first reference of a column to set these attributes, that is why for example length staments need to be at the start of the data step.
+It’s important to know that SAS uses the first reference of a column to set these attributes, that is why for example length statements need to be at the start of the data step.
 Another important thing to note is that a drop statement doesn’t drop a column instantly, it only marks the column as needing to be dropped, so only after the statement is completed will the column be dropped.

 The following happen in the compilation stage, or are “compile-time-statements”